 Jingtong Elementary School - Pingxi Junior High School - Shifen Sky Lantern Square - Old Shifen Street

-It’s suitable to solo traveler, family or friends.
-There are displays of huge lanterns with creative designs which delight every one of all ages.
+It’s suitable for solo travelers, family, and friends.
+There are displays of huge lanterns with creative designs that delight everyone of all ages.

 From the 13th to the 15th of the first month of the lunar calendar.
-It often falls in late February to early March.
+It often falls from late February to early March.

-Every street of Colombo city, but the three most beautiful places are Gangarama Temple, Dehiwala, and Galle Face Green.
+Every street in Colombo city, but the three most beautiful places are Gangarama Temple, Dehiwala, and Galle Face Green.

-Vesak is the biggest festival in Sri Lanka, it attracts all kind of travelers from all over the world to find out more about the land of religious relics and ancient ruins.
+Vesak is the biggest festival in Sri Lanka, it attracts all kinds of travelers from all over the world to find out more about the land of religious relics and ancient ruins.

-The cultural festival takes place in the full moon of the lunar month of Vesak which is May in Gregorian calendar.
+The cultural festival takes place on the full moon of the lunar month of Vesak which is May in the Gregorian calendar.

-All the festivals follow the traditional calendars which might confuse most of the westerners.
-If you don’t want to miss out these spectacular lantern festivals, chat with our travel experts to find out the exact day of each festival and customize your own tour to witness them in person.
+All the festivals follow the traditional calendars which might confuse most westerners.
+If you don’t want to miss out on these spectacular lantern festivals, chat with our travel experts to find out the exact day of each festival and customize your own tour to witness them in person.